agarwalmayank32/MOVIE-TRENDS/README.md

 ## Project Overview

 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
 This app allow users to discover the most popular movies playing.
+This is Project-1 & Project-2 of Udacity's Android Developer Nanodegree.

 ## Features of the Application